mdjx/PSGeoFence/README.md

 ### Configuration file

-The configuration file is a JSON file that points to various preequisites and configures options such as the name of the firewall rule.
+The configuration file is a JSON file that points to various prerequisites and configures options such as the name of the firewall rule.

 **Example File**